Syed-Al-Khwarizmi/scrap-nips/NIPS Papers/readme.txt

-This directory is where all the pdf fies shall be downloaded
+This directory is where all the pdf files shall be downloaded